What information does the Maryland Food Bank collect?

 Your name and address may occasionally be exchanged with other like-minded non-profit organizations to expand the reach of our message.
-If you prefer not to have your name exchanged, contact Maryland Food Bank’s donor services department at email@example.com or send instructions through the USPS by following the instructions below:
+If you prefer not to have your name and address exchanged with other charities, contact Maryland Food Bank’s donor services department at firstname.lastname@example.org or send instructions through the USPS by following the instructions below:

 Opt-Out and Correction Procedures